Catania FC: Golden years (1953–1965)

-Mixed fortunes in the 1970s and 1980s
+Decline (1966–1984)

-After Catania's relegation in 1966, Carmelo Di Bella left and the club stayed in Serie B, later notably clashing with Palermo in the Sicilian derby before the Palermitan club was promoted.
-Catania followed in 1969–70 with a third-place finish, ensuring promotion.
-Their stay in Serie A this time, however, was very brief, and they were relegated after just one season.
-Their most impressive results that season was 3–1 win against Lazio and a draw at home against Milan.
-Catania lacked goalscorers at the time, as they only scored 18 goals altogether in 30 games.
+After Catania's relegation in 1966, Carmelo Di Bella left and the club stayed in Serie B, later playing with Palermo in the Sicilian derby before the Palermitan club was promoted.
+Catania followed in 1969–70 with a third-place finish, gaining a promotion.
+They were relegated from Serie A after one season.
+In that season, they had a 3–1 win against Lazio and a draw at home against Milan.
+Catania only scored 18 goals altogether in 30 games.

-Worse was to come for the club, who in 1973–74 were relegated down to Serie C, but they were able to bounce straight back with a promotion into Serie B as champions.
-A similar situation occurred in 1976–77, where they were relegated down to Serie C. This time, however, they were not able to bounce right back; they finished second and then third before finally being crowned champions of what was now known as Serie C1 in 1979–80.
+In 1973–74, they were relegated down to Serie C, but were able to get a promotion to Serie B by winning as champions.
+A similar situation occurred in 1976–77, where they were relegated down to Serie C. They finished second, and later third, before finally being crowned champions of what was now known as Serie C1 in 1979–80.

-After three short seasons, Catania were promoted after finishing in third place, behind Milan and Lazio, into Serie A. They played the 1983–84 season in Italy's top league, but it proved to be an especially dismal season, with only one win (which came against Pisa) and 12 points despite the presence of Claudio Ranieri and Brazilian imports Luvanor and Pedrinho.
+After three short seasons, Catania was promoted after finishing in third place, behind Milan and Lazio, into Serie A. They played the 1983–84 season in Italy's top league, only winning once (which came against Pisa) with 12 points.